smart-data-lake/smart-data-lake/docs/reference/dataObjects.md

 title: Data Objects
 ---

 DataObjects are the core element of Smart data Lake Builder.
-These objects define the properties, including location, type and others.
+These objects define data entities and how they can be accessed by properties including location, type and others.

 Furthermore, a section with metadata can be used.

 For a list of features please see the [Schema Viewer](http://smartdatalake.ch/json-schema-viewer/index.html).